fynv/MixedResolutionGridOfLightProbes/README.md

 ## Uniform Grid of Light Probes

 The simplest form of GI could be using pre-computed irradiance probes distributed in a uniform grid.
-It is the easiest for shaders to look up the nearest probe around a spatial point, and perform trilinear interpolation.
+It is the easiest for shaders to look up the nearest probes around a spatial point, and perform trilinear interpolation.

 Uniform grids of probes are used in NVIDIA's DDGI[[1]](#1) and related works[[2]](#2).
 The interpolation and weighting scheme proposed in these works, including the visibility test using distance information, has largely resolved the artifacts seen in earlier uniform grid systems, and made it robust to a large range of different environments.
 In this work, we derive our probe interpolation and weighting scheme based on the tricks used in DDGI for our mixed resolution grid, while restricting to precomputed GI only.